looker-open-source/components/internal_docs/gettingstarted.md

 - Design Submissions: A change to an existing design or a net new component, pattern or feature.
 Click here to see more on how to  [Contribute to the design guidelines](#)

-- Development Contribution: Bug fixes or implementation into the codebase.
-Learn more on how to [Contribute to development](#)
+- Development Contribution: fixes or implementation into the codebase.
+Learn more on how to [Contribute to development](https://github.com/looker/lens/blob/993853c7328f66274989cecac0f8cf357c0dee8e/internal_docs/working_in_lens.md)

 - Internal Documentation: References, Tutorials, & Resources [Contributing to Internal Documentation](#)